rashid2538/bolt-framework/README.md

 composer require rashid2538/bolt-framework
 ```

+## Sample
+Check out the [example application](https://github.com/rashid2538/bolt-framework-example) for general overview, documentation will be available very soon.

 ## Pros
 * There is no need to create any database model for the CRUD operations.
 * Speed up the development time by focusing only on the core logic of your app.